Major registry study maps rare disease to speed up trials

 Summary

-This study followed 1200 people with Friedreich's ataxia over time to understand how the disease progresses naturally.
-Researchers collected clinical data and biological samples to develop better ways to measure disease changes.
-The goal is to help design future clinical trials and improve patient care.
+This study followed 1200 people with Friedreich's ataxia over time to learn how the disease progresses.
+Researchers collected health exams and lab results to create a natural history of the condition.
+The goal was to develop better tools for future clinical trials and improve patient care.
+No new treatments were tested.

 Get updates